Prads-/Mecha-Boy-Advance/Readme.md

-# 🎮 Pi-Based Retro Handheld Console
+# 🎮 Pi-Based GBA Handheld Console

 A fully open-source DIY GBA gaming handheld built around the **Raspberry Pi Zero 2 W**, featuring a custom PCB, 3D-printed enclosure, physical controls, battery power, and a lightweight launcher for running emulators such as mGBA.